solangegueiros/rsk-academy-dapp/README.md

 ### Truffle develop
 To develop locally, I'm using only the `truffle develop` environment.

+> Truffle develop environment is a blockchain simulator, so you don't need to run a node when use `truffle develop`

 Verify if exists the file .secret
 If don't exists, create it.
 It can be empty when you are using truffle develop.